jackjohn7/jackjohn7/README.md

 - Angular <-- In industry
 - SvelteKit 🔥 <-- Framework of choice for personal projects
+- Docker <-- In personal projects and industry
 - TailwindCSS
 - React <-- My second choice for building applications
 - Tauri <-- Desktop apps with a familiar workflow (mobile support coming soon)